 2. Leafy Greens

 Spinach.
 Kale.
 Watercress.
 Swiss chard.
-Whether you add these veggies to your morning smoothie or enjoy them in a fresh salad, the most important thing is to eat up!
+Whether you add these veggies to your morning smoothie or enjoy them in a fresh salad, make sure to always keep some green in your fridge!
 Adults should enjoy two to three cups of leafy greens a day, according to the United States Department of Agriculture (USDA).
 We agree here at South Beach Diet.
 A cup of leafy greens counts as one (of five) servings of veggies we recommend you eat daily.
 If you eat two or three cups, you’re halfway to meeting your requirement.
 Leafy greens are chockful of fiber (which keeps you full), they’re very low in calories, and they’re completely devoid of cholesterol.
 Leafy greens can also lower the risk of heart disease and stroke, according to Harvard Health, and new research suggests they may also support brain health and prevent some types of cancers.

 This mild-tasting, versatile veggie can be served as rice, mashed potatoes or even made into pizza crust.
 You can also slab it, grill it and serve it like a big vegetarian steak (with a little gorgonzola butter on top!).
 And then, of course, you can eat cauliflower raw and dip it in hummus, salsa or guacamole.
 What’s our point?
 Every time you eat one cup of raw or a half cup of cooked cauliflower, you’re fulfilling one of your five required veggie servings and loading up on fiber, cancer-fighting B vitamins and antioxidants, choline for learning and memory, plus potassium, magnesium, phosphorus and folate.
 The many benefits along are enough to keep this superfood on hand in your fridge!